gachon-CCLab/gachon-CCLab.github.io/docs/FedOps-Hyperparameter-Optimize/Clustering Tuning Overview.md

 nav_order: 1
 parent: FedOps Clustering Tuning
 ---
-# FedOps 1.2 guide

-# FedOps Clustering Tuning
+# FedOps Clustering Tuning Overview

 {: .highlight }
 🖥️ why we have to use this method?